ztlevi/ML_101/ML_Questions.md

 - **Preprocess.** This would include data integration, cleaning, transformation, reduction, discretization and more.
 - **Engineer features.** Coming up with features is difficult, time-consuming, requires expert knowledge.
 Applied machine learning is basically feature engineering.
 This step usually involves feature selection and creation, using domain knowledge.
 Can be minimal for deep learning projects.
 - **Develop models.** Choose which algorithm to use, what hyperparameters to tune, which architecture to use etc.
 - **Ensemble.** Ensemble can usually boost performance, depending on the correlations of the models/features.
-So it’s always a good idea to try out.
+So it's always a good idea to try out.
 But be open-minded about making tradeoff - some ensemble are too complex/slow to put into production.
 - **Deploy model.** Deploy models into production for inference.
 - **Monitor model.** Monitor model performance, and collect feedbacks.
 - **Iterate.** Iterate the previous steps.
 Data science tends to be an iterative process, with new and improved models being developed over time.